Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 ---

-## **1. Introduction**
+## **1. Introduction and Definitions**

 #### **1.1 Purpose**
-The purpose of this project is to develop an AI-driven system that summarizes qualitative feedback from student surveys.
-The system will allow professors to efficiently review large volumes of feedback without manually reading each comment, saving time while maintaining valuable insights into student feedback.
+The purpose of this project is to allow professors to distill the many years of qualatative feedback in their courses into a quick and effective summary using AI.
+This will assist teachers by helping them quickly recieve feedback from what could be hundreds of students each semester/course without spending hours reading through each individual comment.

 #### **1.2 Definitions and Acronyms**
 - **SSO**: Single Sign-On